Marie Prevost: Early life

 Prevost was born in Sarnia, Ontario, to Hughina Marion (née Bickford) and Arthur "Teddy" Dunn.
-Her father worked as a railroad conductor.
+Her father worked as a railway conductor.
 When she was an infant, Teddy Dunn was killed when gas seeped into the St. Clair Tunnel.
 Hughina later married Frank Prevost and the family moved to Denver.
 In 1900, Hughina gave birth to another daughter, Marjorie, called Peg.
 Marie's stepfather, who worked as a miner and surveyor, frequently moved the family around the country following up on various get-rich-quick schemes.
 After living in Ogden, Utah; Reno, Nevada; and Fresno, California, the family finally settled in Los Angeles.
 Hughina and Frank Prevost later divorced.
 Frank Prevost died in September 1933 and bequeathed Marie $1.

 While living in Los Angeles, Prevost attended Manual Arts High School.
 By 1915, Prevost landed a job as a secretary at a law firm which represented the Keystone Film Company.
 While running an office errand at the Keystone Studios, Prevost was asked to appear in a bit part for the film His Father's Footsteps.
 Mack Sennett, Keystone's owner, was impressed by Prevost's performance and sent word that he wanted to see Prevost in his office.
 Prevost later recalled the day to Motion Picture World magazine: "I asked for Mr. Sennett and was ushered in right away.
 He looked very stern as I walked into his office.
 I was ready to cry.
 Suddenly, he smiled.
 'I want your signature today.
 Sign right here.'
 I suddenly realized the paper he pushed in front of me was a contract.
 I was to be one of his Sennett Bathing Beauties.
 Best of all I was to be paid $15 a week.
 I signed without reading a word.
 Fifteen dollars was a lot of money."

 As her career was beginning to rise, Prevost married socialite Henry Charles "Sonny" Gerke in June 1918.
 The couple soon separated, and Prevost kept news of the marriage a secret.